 - Natural Gas Fired Power Generation Business.
 We own and operate our Termoeléctrica de Mexicali power plant, a 625 MW natural-gas-fired, combined-cycle power generation facility located near Mexicali, Baja California.
 The power plant, which commenced commercial operation in June 2003, receives natural gas through a connection with our Baja East pipelines which allows it to receive regasified LNG from our LNG terminal as well as gas supplied from the United States through the North Baja Pipeline's system.
-This facility is a modern, efficient, combined-cycle plant that employs advanced environmental technologies that meet or exceed the environmental standards of both Mexico and the state of California, and in February 2013 this facility received a clean industry certificate for outstanding environmental performance from the Mexican Environmental Protection Enforcement Agency.
-The plant is directly interconnected by a double-circuit 230 kilovolt dedicated transmission line to California's Independent System Operator power grid at the Imperial Valley substation and is capable of providing energy to a wide range of potential customers in California. - Wind Power Generation Business.
+This facility is a modern, efficient, combined-cycle plant that employs advanced environmental technologies that meet or exceed the environmental standards of both Mexico and the state of California, and in February 2013 this facility received a clean industry certificate for outstanding environmental performance from the Mexican Federal Attorney of Environmental Protection (Procuraduría Federal de Protección al Ambiente).
+In addition, it is one of the cleanest natural-gas-fired facilities under the oversight of the Western Electric Coordinating Council, which covers most of the Western United States and parts of Canada and the Mexican state of Baja California.
+The plant is directly interconnected by a double-circuit 230 kilovolt dedicated transmission line to California's Independent System Operator ("CAISO") power grid at the Imperial Valley substation and is capable of providing energy to a wide range of potential customers in California.
+Prior to 2012, this power plant had generated revenues by selling electricity to our U.S. affiliate Sempra Generation.
+Under a new agreement effective January 1, 2012, we sell this electricity to consumers in California's Independent System Operator power grid, and Sempra Generation acts as marketing and scheduling agent for these sales.
+While the entire output of the plant is currently connected to the U.S. grid, the physical transmission could be modified so that a portion or all of the plant's output could be delivered to the Mexican Federal Electricity Commission system in Mexico at the La Rosita substation if an approximately two km transmission line is built and the necessary permits are obtained. - Wind Power Generation Business.
 We are also developing our Energía Sierra Juárez wind power generation project with up to 1,200 MW of projected capacity, to be developed in phases (potentially with a third-party joint venture partner).
 This potential project will be located along mountain ridges in the Sierra de Juárez Mountains in Baja California, Mexico.
-The initial phase of this project, consisting of up
+The initial phase of this project, consisting of up to 52 wind turbines (approximately 156 MW) would be located about 70 miles east of San Diego, just south of the Mexico U.S. border.
+The initial phase of this potential project would require a total investment of approximately US\$320 million.
+The project would interconnect to the existing Southwest Powerlink at our affiliate San Diego Gas & Electric Company's proposed East County Substation in eastern San Diego County via a new cross-border transmission line, and could potentially also connect directly with the Mexican power grid.
+The East County Substation was approved by the California Public Utilities